 At the 2007 Union General Meeting it was agreed that in future countries bidding to host the ASPAC Championship were to be present their proposal two years prior to the event.

-It would be a mere two years before the ASPACs would return to the Land of the Long White Cloud, however, fulfilling the agreement of the 2005 Union meeting to alternate the ASPAC Championship between the Northern and Southern Hemisphere it was South Korea’s opportunity to host in 2009.
+It would be a mere four years before the ASPACs would return to the Land of the Long White Cloud, however, fulfilling the agreement of the 2005 Union meeting to alternate the ASPAC Championship between the Northern and Southern Hemisphere it was South Korea’s opportunity to host in 2009.

 Jinkyu Roh (KLA) was named coordinator of the ASPAC Championship in Suwon.